 In a UK cybersecurity distribution space that typically sees firms build and exit in a five-to-ten-year timespan, one company breaks all the conventions.

-e92plus turns 35 today, and its co-founder, CEO and sole owner, Mukesh Gupta, claims to love his job as much now as the day he started the Surbiton-based VAD aged 23 years.
+e92plus turns 35 today, and its co-founder, CEO and sole owner, Mukesh Gupta, claims to love his job as much now as ever.

-While much younger peers such as Nuvias, Cloud Distribution and Ignition have all sold up in recent years, e92plus remains stoically independent, even as a £70m-revenue powerhouse.
+While much younger peers such as Nuvias, Cloud Distribution and Ignition have all sold up in recent years, the Surbiton-based VAD remains stoically independent, even as a £70m-revenue powerhouse.

 As the person synonymous with the e92plus brand, Gupta is known for his ability to pick winning vendors – although he admits he hasn’t always got it right.